Programming, coding, and developing are becoming vital skills in almost every industry on earth.

 Sure, you can’t do as much with HTML, but that’s beside the point.

 If you think that learning an easier language like HTML is the right way for you to start programming, then have a look at the courses offered on the BitDegree platform.
-This first, the Comprehensive HTML 5 Tutorial, will teach you everything that you need to know about the most recent version of the language, along with ways you can put your new knowledge into practice.
+One of them, the Comprehensive HTML 5 Tutorial, will teach you everything that you need to know about the most recent version of the language, along with ways you can put your new knowledge into practice.

 PHP is said to be the programming language of the internet.
 It was designed for website building, and it does its job extremely well.
 It is so good to use for web pages that over 80% of the internet uses PHP in some form!